dimavasilyev/home-lib/README.md

 ### Some details

 - App is using 3-rd party api (Google Api) for fetching books.
-There are no categories api, so they are hardcoded.
-One of the hardcoded categories is 'Social Science / General'.
+Google has no categories api, so they are hardcoded.
+One of the hardcoded category is 'Social Science / General'.
 The book of this category can be found by typing in search input 'fan'
 - Implemented responsive design
 - Implemented theming (day mode / night mode)
 - Data is persisted